jianlin-cheng/Cryo2Struct/README.md

 ```
 In the above example ``input/`` is the ``absolute input path`` where the maps are present.

-Note: For this example, the normalized map is provided, so there is no need to run the above bash command to prepare the map.
+**Note**: For this example, the normalized map is provided, so there is no need to run the above bash command to prepare the map.
 Hence, the directory structure for this example looks like this:

 ```text
 cryo2struct